canonical/candid/docs/configuration.md

 The Keystone identity provider has a number of additional options.

-The name parameter specifies the name of the provider, this should be a short name that reflects the name of the system being logged in to.
+The `name` parameter specifies the name of the provider, this should be a short name that reflects the name of the system being logged in to.
 The name is used in some URLS and is best if it consists only of lower-case letters.

-The domain is a string added to the names of users logging in through this identity provider.
+The `domain` is a string added to the names of users logging in through this identity provider.
 The user jsmith for example would be changed to jsmith@canonistack in the configuration above.
 If no domain is specified the username will remain unchanged.

-The description is optional and will be used if the identity provider is presented in a human readable form, if this is not set the name will be used.
+The `description` is optional and will be used if the identity provider is presented in a human readable form, if this is not set the name will be used.

-The url is the location of the keystone server that will be used to authenticate the user.
+The `url` is the location of the keystone server that will be used to authenticate the user.

+The `hidden` value is an optional value that can be used to not list this identity provider in the list of possible identity providers when performing an interactive login.

 ### Keystone Token
 ```yaml